Back

 • Lean development focuses on eliminating waste and streamlining processes, which results in increased efficiency and reduced resource consumption.

-• Ensures that the final product aligns closely with needs and preferences of the product owner.
+• Ensures that the final product aligns closely with the needs and preferences of the product owner.
 Active feedback of the first users also leads to higher-quality products.

 • Lean development is adaptable to changing requirements and market conditions.